As It Was: Global

 "As It Was" was an immediate success; it earned the Guinness World Records title for the most streamed track on Spotify within 24 hours by a male artist, and broke the Apple Music streaming record for most first-day streams for a 2022 release.
 The song also opened atop the Billboard Global 200 with the greatest global streaming week of 2022, becoming Styles's first number-one on the tally.
 Globally, "As It Was" was the best-selling global single of 2022, earning 2.28 billion subscription streams equivalents globally according to the International Federation of the Phonographic Industry (IFPI).
 It was also the fifth best-selling global single of 2023 with 1.46 billion subscription streams equivalents.
 "As It Was" ranked as the most popular song on Spotify and the second most popular song on Apple Music in 2022.
 It was the 3rd most streamed song on Spotify and the 14th biggest song on Apple Music in 2023.

-The song reached number one on the official charts of Australia, Austria, Belgium, Croatia, Denmark, Germany, Greece, Ireland, Israel, Lithuania, the Netherlands, New Zealand, Slovakia, Sweden, and Switzerland.
+The song reached number one on the official charts of Australia, Austria, Belgium, Croatia, Denmark, Germany, Greece, Ireland, Lithuania, the Netherlands, New Zealand, Slovakia, Sweden, and Switzerland.